-We get a lot of calls from customers who would like a quote on installing or replacing a generator, either residential, commercial or industrial.
-For any work requiring more than minor changes to a permanent structure, we are partnered with our general contractor, Don Nunley of Nunley Construction.
+We receive many calls requesting quotes for generator installations, ranging from industrial to residential.
 While some customers immediately rely 100% on us for everything relating to the install, some already have an idea of what they want and some let us know exactly what they want.
 Still, all of these clients require the same process:

 • We will interview the customer to confirm that we're providing exactly what best suits their needs.
 While it helps when the client already has in mind what they want, it is not required.

-• We will survey the load, taking measurements, appliance information, etc.
+• We will survey the existing electrical loads, taking measurements, appliance information, etc.

 • We will propose what we believe is the correct generator size because the end result always reflects on our company:

 All too often we will get calls from customers who "just" want to know how much it is to install a specific kW generator, when what they actually need is a generator sometimes half or double that size.
-This happens about every other time.
 Our staff has been professionally trained and has experience with generator sizing, so we always check, double-check and then re-check the sizing of the generator.

-A generator that is too small will either not power the largest load (usually a motor load like a large air conditioner) or will require that the client juggle their loads, making sure to not run the well pump at the same time as the well booster pump, or something similar.
+A generator that is too small will either not power the largest load (often a motor load like a pump or an air conditioner) or will require that the client juggle their loads, i.e. making sure to not run one motor at the same time as another.
 The worst is when we see that another generator company already sized and installed the client's generator perfectly to the kW rating of their load, only to find out that, because the load was highly reactive, the generator should have been oversized by as much as 500%.
-Undersized generators are easily avoided by our detailed consultation, which is why we recommend it.
+Undersized generators are easily avoided by our detailed consultation, which is why we recommend consulting with a generator sizing professional as a first step (it is much more useful to get the consultation before committing to a specific generator).